-- 1. Audio and video monitoring by the exam proctor may be recorded. - On the day of an examination, students must be at the designated station fifteen (15) minutes before the scheduled start time. - Study materials and personal belongings must be stored outside of the station where the examination is taking place, such as in the student locker or other designated personal space. - 4.
-Food or beverages are not allowed at the stations. - 5.
-Scratch paper will be provided and collected at the end of the session. - 6.
-Gathering outside or near the testing environment is strictly prohibited.
+1. Audio and video monitoring by the exam 7.
+Students participating in the role of patients proctor may be recorded. during a graded OSCE session must refrain 2.
+On the day of an examination, students from providing verbal or non-verbal must be at the designated station fifteen prompts, hints, cues, or clues to students (15) minutes before the scheduled start being graded. time.
+8. Students are required to adhere to FIU's 3.
+Study materials and personal belongings Honors Code and are strictly prohibited must be stored outside of the station where from discussing or sharing exam contents the examination is taking place, such as in with their peers. the student locker or other designated 9.
+Furthermore, students must not discuss or share exam contents with students outside personal space.
+4. Food or beverages are not allowed at the their cohort. stations.
+10. Feedback on exams will only be provided 5.
+Scratch paper will be provided and once all students have completed the exam, collected at the end of the session. and final grades are released.
+6. Gathering outside or near the testing environment is strictly prohibited.